Mandatory In-Service Training (MIST)

 Please Note: Courses with a MasterCard number listed have been approved by the Municipal Police Officers’ Education and Training Commission (MPOETC) for credit toward an officer’s continuing law enforcement education requirement.
 Please maintain a copy of your certificate from these courses to offer for proof of attendance at the end of the certification period.
 Some courses are not yet MPOETC approved; please check MPOETC for courses approved after this calendar was released.

-Departments will have the responsibility to report this information to website at the end of the certification period, not MPOETC.
+Departments will have the responsibility to report this information to the website at the end of the certification period, not MPOETC.

 How can I receive more information on Law Enforcement training programs?